Value-added tax (VAT)

 - Ordinary rate of 21%, applied on regular supplies of goods and services.

 - Reduced rate of 10%, applied on basic necessities (e.g. food and agricultural products not included in the ‘super reduced’ 4% rate, dwellings, other qualifying services).
 Since 29 June 2017, live cultural events (e.g. theatres, circuses bullfights, concerts) are taxed at the reduced rate of 10% too.
+Since 5 July 2018, the VAT rate applicable to cinema tickets is 10%.

 - Super reduced rate of 4%, applied on basic necessities other than those classified under the reduced rate (e.g. bread, milk, books, medicine).